pragmagic/vscode-nim/README.md

 ### Commands
 The following commands are provided by the extension:

 * `Nim: Run selected file` - compile and run selected file, it uses `c` compiler by default, but you can specify `cpp` in `nim.buildCommand` config parameter.
 This command available from file context menu or by `F6` keyboard shortcut.

 ## TODO

 * Rename support
-* Quick info
 * Code action for imports (suggest available modules to import)
 * Debug support

 ## ChangeLog